Our Awesome Tips on Planning a Trip

 What’s the budget and how to save?

 While you might find glorious places that you wish to visit, it is also important to take into account the monies involved.
 The more exotic you want your trip to be, the more expensive it becomes.
+We need to answer the question, which is an important aspect of how to plan a trip. how to create a travel budget.
 My husband and I have a thumb rule for budgeting.
 We split the budget into 3 parts i.e. “Accommodation + Food + Miscellaneous”.
 This division of 33% each helps us plan better.

 If you also have a strong desire to travel like us, you need to learn the Art of Creating a Budget to have better chance of fulfilling your bucket list.